Limited Liability Companies (LLC)

 Subsidiary Company

 A subsidiary company is a private limited company incorporated in Singapore with its parent company as its shareholder.
-For small and medium enterprises (SME), a subsidiary company is usually the preferred choice as there may be tax compliance issues or cost issues.
+For small and medium enterprises (SMEs), a subsidiary company is usually the preferred choice as there may be tax compliance issues or cost issues.

 Branch Office

-A branch office is registered locally as an extension of a parent company, and is not a separate and independently incorporated entity.
+A branch office is registered locally as an extension of a parent company and is not a separate and independently incorporated entity.
 Also, the liabilities of a branch office extend to its parent company.

 Representative Office